 Implementation of the Essential Behaviors for Admission, Continuation, and Graduation of UW Seattle MN, MS, GCPAPN, DNP, and Post-Licensed GEPN Students

 Potential students will be advised of the Essential Behaviors for Admission, Continuation, and Graduation in application packets, during program orientation, and via the School's website.

 If and when a student does not meet expectations for the essential behaviors, the following will occur:

 - Problematic behavior documented: Problematic behavior will be documented by faculty in the student's record.

-- Problematic behavior results in Warning Card and contract: If a pattern of problematic behavior or a single, very serious lapse in the essential behaviors becomes evident, the steps below should be followed so that the student is apprised of a Warning Card indicating that the student's continuation in the program is in jeopardy.
+- Problematic behavior results in warning letter and contract: If a pattern of problematic behavior or a single, very serious lapse in the essential behaviors becomes evident, the steps below should be followed so that the student is apprised that the student's continuation in the program is in jeopardy.

 - Master's or DNP Coordinating Committee (MCC/DNPCC) approves contract: The individual student contract is reviewed and approved by MCC/DNPCC.
 The documentation of the lapses in the essential behaviors must accompany the contract.

-- Student apprised of warning card and given contract: An official of the academic program and the chair of the coordinating committee meet with the student to present the warning card and individual student contract.
-After the student reads and signs the warning card (signature indicates that the student has read it), the card is placed in the student's academic file.
+- Student apprised of warning letter and given contract: An official of the academic program and the chair of the coordinating committee meet with the student to present the warning letter and individual student contract.
+After the student reads and signs the warning letter (signature indicates that the student has read it), the letter is placed in the student's academic file.

 - Contract monitored quarterly by Coordinating Committee through remainder of the student’s matriculation: If the contract is not upheld by the student, the student may be dismissed.